BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/07_3_Integrating_with_Hardware_Wallets.md

 The HWI program is written in `python`, so you'll also need to install that.

+[[... how to ...]

+## Prepare Your Ledger

+If you were working with Bitcoins on your Ledger, you probably wouldn't need to do anything.
+But, to work with Testnet (as suggested by this course), you'll need to make a few updates.
+First, go to Settings on your Ledger Live app (it's the gear), and turn on "Developer Mode", then go to the "Manager" and install "Bitcoin Test".
+The current version requires that you have "Bitcoin" and "Etereum" installed first.

+Now you're ready to ...
+TEST.

 ## Link to a Ledger

 ## Import Addresses